Best fridge magnet toys for fun while you cook

 It is also a pity that the pictures are glued on.
 They are made of paper or cardboard so they come off quite easily.
 Although I've really only seen it with repeated mouthing.

-The magnets are a bit stronger than those of Quercetti and SpriteGru so you can easily hang things with them.
+The magnets are a bit stronger than those from Quercetti and SpriteGru so you can easily hang things with them.

 Xylolin Construction Set